anodyne/docs/installation.md

 ## Updating the document root

-Nova 3 uses a more secure file structure to ensure visitors cannot access core files and that only what's necessary for serving the site is sent to / available in the browser.
-As a result of this change, your site's document root needs to be updated to point to the `public` folder that comes with Nova 3.
-This process only needs to be done once when you first install Nova 3 or migrate from Nova 2.

-### cPanel

-If your host has provided cPanel to manage the server, you'll find the document root setting on the domains page.

-1. Find the domain that you are installing / migrating for on the domains page and click the manage button
-2. Update the document root and ensure that it ends with `/public` (there should be a single leading slash before "public")
-3. Click the update button
+### What is a document root?

+The _document root_ is the main folder on a web server where it stores the files that visitors see when they access your website.
+For example, when someone visits https://example.com, the web server looks in the document root to find the file or page to display.

+On many shared hosting services, the document root is a folder named `public_html`.
+Any files you place inside `public_html` can be accessed through a web browser.
+Files outside of `public_html` are hidden from visitors, which is useful for keeping sensitive information secure.

+### Why does this matter for Nova 3?

+Nova 3 has been designed with a secure file structure that separates the parts of your application that visitors can access from the parts they cannot.
+This structure ensures that sensitive files, such as configuration details or database settings, are stored safely out of reach from web browsers.

+To make this work, Nova 3 uses a public folder as the document root.
+This folder contains only the files that need to be visible to the public, like images, JavaScript, and the main entry point for the application (`index.php`).

+If you are installing Nova 3 or upgrading from Nova 2, you’ll need to update your web server’s document root to point to the `public` folder instead of the default document root (likely `public_html`).
+This small change helps protect your site and keeps sensitive files hidden from prying eyes.

 {% note %}
+The following process only needs to be done once when you first install Nova 3 or migrate from Nova 2.
+{% /note %}

+### Updating the document root in cPanel

+If your host provides cPanel for managing your site, you can set the document root for your website to point to Nova's `/public` folder with the following steps:

+1. Log in to cPanel and find the Domains section
+2. Click on Domains or Addon Domains, depending on whether you are modifying the primary domain or an additional domain
+3. Find the domain you want to update in the list of domains and click on the Manage option
+4. In the document root field, update the path to include the `/public` folder.
+For example:
+    - If the current root is `/home/username/public_html`, change it to `/home/username/public_html/public`.
+    - For addon domains, it might look like `/home/username/addon_domain/public`.
+5. Save your changes

+{% note %}
 To view the latest information about managing domains with cPanel, you can view their [documentation page](https://docs.cpanel.net/cpanel/domains/domains/) about domains.
 {% /note %}

-### Plesk
+### Updating the document root in Plesk

-If your host has provided Plesk to manage the server, you'll find the document root setting in the Hosting Settings on the domains page.
+If your host provides Plesk for managing your site, you can set the document root for your website to point to Nova's `/public` folder with the following steps:

+1. Log in to cPanel and find the Websites & Domains section
-1. Find the domain that you are installing / migrating for from the Domains page and click the Hosting Settings button
+2. Find the domain you want to update and click on the Hosting Settings option
-2. Update the document root and ensure that it ends with `/public` (there should be a single leading slash before "public")
-3. Click the OK button
+3. In the document root field, update the path to include the `/public` folder.
+For example:
+    - If the current root is `/home/username/public_html`, change it to `/home/username/public_html/public`.
+    - For addon domains, it might look like `/home/username/addon_domain/public`.
+4. Save your changes

 {% note %}
 To view the latest information about managing domains with Plesk, you can view their [help page](https://support.plesk.com/hc/en-us/articles/12377087631255-How-to-change-the-document-root-for-a-single-domain-on-Plesk) about changing the document root for a single domain.